Skip to content

 clawhub install ggui

-This adds the ggui MCP tools and skill documentation to your OpenClaw agent’s context.
+This drops the ggui MCP tool catalogue and skill prompt into your agent’s context.

 {